K-rnivoro/Keymmodore-64/README.md

 - 1 to 0 keys, correspond to Numpad keys.
 So for example pressing C= and 1 key, is actually Numpad´s 1 key, not the regular 1 key.
 - \>/. key is mapped to Numpad´s Decimal key
-- Left Bracket and Right Bracket keys correspond to those particular symbol-only keys.
+- \[/: and ]/; keys correspond to those particular symbol-only Left Bracket and Right Brackets keys.

 As usual, C= and CONTROL keys switch back to PC Compatible Mode.